TechnicianOnline/WinBOLT/README.md

 # Instructions
 ###############################################################################################################

-To start using WinBOLT, you must run WinBOLT.bat with Administrator rights.
+To start using WinBOLT, you must run WinBOLT.cmd with Administrator rights.

-It's important to know option #7 is the most common option as it does the "full blown maintenance".
+It's important to know option #6 is the most common option as it does the "full blown maintenance".

 ###############################################################################################################
 # Details about WinBOLT Options